Table of Contents

 – manufacturing and marketing costs)

-o Problems: • Arguments over the way CM is divided between two profit centers.
+• Arguments over the way CM is divided between two profit centers.

 • Arbitrarily dividing up the profits between units does not give valid information on the • profitability of each unit.

 • Manufacturing’s contribution depends on marketing unit’s ability to sell as well as the actual selling price.
-Manufacturing may perceive this situation unfair. • Two sets of prices o Manufacturing revenue is credited as outside sales; buying unit is charged at the total standard costs
+Manufacturing may perceive this situation unfair.

-o Problems: • Sum of business profits greater than the company’s profits.
+• Sum of business profits greater than the company’s profits.

 • Misleading for approving budgets and evaluating performance against these budgets.